Showing posts with label 28 Days Later. Show all posts

 Release Date June 27th, 2003

-While the masses seek out mindless entertainment in Charlie’s Angels amongst others, real film fans have been anticipating the release of this much buzzed about British horror film that portends the end of the world.
+In 2003, while the masses sought out mindless entertainment real film fans were eagerly anticipating the release of a much buzzed about British horror film that portended the end of the world.
 Oh yeah and it's got zombies.
-28 Days Later, the newest work from Trainspotting auteur Danny Boyle, was actually released some 6 months ago worldwide.
-Only now reaching the States, it has not lost anything of the buzz and in fact, it's one of the rare films that surpass the buzz to become something even more than expected.
+28 Days Later, from Trainspotting auteur Danny Boyle, was released some 6 months earlier worldwide, creating an anticipation among American horror and indie film fans.
+When 28 Days Later finally reached the States, it had not lost any of the buzz.

-In a scenario that will have Republicans smiling, a group of animal activists break into a research facility and release a group of monkeys who they believe are being abused.
+In a scenario that likely made Republicans smile, a group of animal activists break into a research facility and release a group of monkeys who they believe are being abused.
 Unfortunately, the monkeys happen to be infected with a disease that the doctors call the rage virus.
 The infection is passed by blood and when the monkey bites a human, it takes little more than 30 seconds before that person becomes a mindless flesh-eating zombie.
 The zombies can be killed like any normal human being but they are also excessively quick and strong.

 Within 28 days, the virus has spread throughout the whole of Britain.
 Only a few lucky people remain uninfected.
 One of the uninfected is Jim (Cillian Murphy) who has just awakened from a coma to find the hospital entirely empty.
 He then finds the neighborhood around the hospital empty, then finally all of London.
 That is until he stumbles into a church filled with zombies.